I’m going to preface today’s blog post. The way I preface most conversations that I have with clients about the various components of a human diet.

 People who with a fat loss objective, who are training hard and have an energy/calorie restriction, may also need a higher protein intake too.

-One additional benefit to protein consumption, that is often overlooked is that it helps preserve lean tissue mass, so if there is a going to be a macronutrient constant, in your diet, it should probably be protein.
+A critical benefit of higher protein intakes is that higher intakes preserve lean tissue mass.
+If there is ever going to be a macronutrient constant, in your diet.
+It should be protein.

-Lean mass is more metabolically active for those with fat loss objectives, and preserving lean tissue for muscle mass gains, athletic performance and generally health and well-being, should hopefully go without saying at this point as being pretty crucial.
+Lean mass is more metabolically active for those with fat loss objectives.
+Preserving lean tissue for muscle mass gains, athletic performance and generally health and well-being, is crucial.

-Let’s clear the air on amino acids to start and why I’m often specifying ‘complete proteins‘ vs ‘incomplete proteins.’
+Let’s clear the air on amino acids and why I’m specifying ‘complete proteins‘ vs ‘incomplete proteins.’

-Technically there are 21 amino acids found in various proteins (depending on the source) and 12 of them we can actually manufacture within our own bodies, which makes these amino acids ‘non-essential.’
+Technically there are 21 amino acids found in various proteins (depending on the source).
+12 of them we can actually manufacture within our own bodies.
+That makes these amino acids ‘non-essential.’

-There are however 9 amino acids that are considered ‘essential‘ because we cannot manufacture them, so they have to come from our diets.
+There are however 9 amino acids that are considered ‘essential‘ because we cannot manufacture them.
+They have to come from our diets.

-*It’s slightly more complicated than this, and there is some debate for a few amino acids that we may not be particularly efficient at producing on our own, but the above information is what is relevant to this discussion.*
+*It’s slightly more complicated than this.
+There is also some debate for a few amino acids that we may not be particularly efficient at producing on our own.
+However, the above information is most relevant to this discussion.*

 Complete protein sources, means protein sources that have all nine essential amino acids.